-Objectives: This course has been designed to familiarize students with the basics of microbiology.
-The course will deal with the historical developments in microbiology, the biology of microorganism in relation to higher organisms, cultivation and control, and taxonomy of microorganisms.
-The course will lay a strong foundation for progressive advancement of knowledge for the students.
+- To provide students with the depth of knowledge about basics of microbiology. - To provide information on microscopy and staining materials that helps to observe microorganism. - To provide the historical developments in microbiology, the biology of microorganism in relation to higher organisms, cultivation and control, and taxonomy of microorganisms. - To provide a strong foundation for progressive advancement of knowledge for the students.

-- 1.1 Historical perspective of microbiology with reference to Leeuwenhoeck, Robert Koch, Louis Pasteur, Edward Jenner, Joshep Lister and Alexander Flemming - 1.2 Spontaneous and non-spontaneous generation, fields of microbiology - 1.3 Microscopy, microbiology instrumentation and handling. - 1.4 Staining methods: simple, differential, structural and special staining - 1.5 Sterilization and methods of sterilization, biosafety and various biosafety levels in a microbiology laboratory
+- 1.1 Historical perspective of microbiology with reference to Leeuwenhoek, Robert Koch, Louis Pasteur, Edward Jenner, Joshep Lister and Alexander Flemming - 1.2 Spontaneous and non-spontaneous generation, fields of microbiology - 1.3 Microscopy, microbiology instrumentation and handling. - 1.4 Staining methods: simple, differential, structural and special staining - 1.5 Sterilization and methods of sterilization, biosafety and various biosafety levels in a microbiology laboratory